 You can’t make this noodle with just warm water.
-You actually needs hot boiling water.
+You actually need hot boiling water.
 Why?
 When the water is not hot enough, the dough is not elastic and will crumble easily.
 The hot boiling water will make the flour becomes elastic and easy to work with.
 So remember, hot boiling water!

 3. Use a pizza cutter

 You can use a knife to cut too, but I love doing it with a pizza cutter.
 So much easier and faster.
-It’s a personal preference though, you can stick with using knife if that’s what you are comfortable with.
+It’s a personal preference though, you can stick with using a knife if that’s what you are comfortable with.